What is the difference between medical and non-medical care?

 What kind of training can I expect as a FirstLight franchisee?

-Our training is state-of-the art in the home care franchise industry and begins with 55 hours of online “Pre New Owner” training, followed by five full days at our headquarters in suburban Cincinnati, OH.
+Our training is state-of-the art in the home care franchise industry and begins with 55-60 hours of online “Pre-FLight” training, followed by five full days of FLight School at our headquarters in suburban Cincinnati, OH.
 This is very hands-on and personalized in small group settings to maximize the learning experience.
 Additionally, ongoing training modules for your managers, caregivers, referral networking managers and care managers/schedulers are provided as your business grows and your training needs evolve.
 We believe in “learning for life” and have patterned our franchise services in the same manner.

 What are the initial franchise fees and royalty fees?